soCash - "Free Lunch" Everyday - soCash Review

 - Tech Deals Pte LTD - willing but relatively emotionless staff (but not rude)

 - Bugis - 2/10 - Buzz on Victoria Road is the only option, but tends to only allow one withdrawal per day.
-The assistant, in my experience, also appears to be quite unfamiliar with using Android (the soCash devices are basically Android phones).
+The assistant, in my experience, also appears to be quite unfamiliar with using the device and not entirely willing.

 - Golden Mile

 - Singai Trading & Cargo Pte Ltd, a convenience store, in amongst the HDBs area is very welcoming.

 - Al Matheena Pte Ltd, close to Hotel Boss, is also very friendly and welcoming.
 It's on the corner of Victoria Street and Jalan Sultan.

 Mad Hatter - when they are open, they are quite welcoming and friendly, but they often seem to be offline even when their shop is open.
 Not that there is anything wrong with this.
 I prefer a merchant be offline than be online and unwilling.As at around mid-Jan, Mad Hatter claim to have no longer been part of soCash "for some time", despite still being online.
 This is irritating - if you don't wish to participate, no problem - just go offline?

 - May & Den (Golden Mile Complex) - located on the ground level near some Thai Mookata restaurants.
 The lady there has always been willing.
 Speaks English & some Chinese.